YusufBolden/RESTapiCountries/README.md

 ---

 ## 📈 Additional Features

-- Clickable border countries: Clicking a border country loads a new page (`links.html`) showing the selected neighbor's basic details.
 - Leaflet-powered map: Dynamically displays each country's location and updates as different countries are selected.
 - Mobile-optimized layout and improved responsive behavior.

+---

+## 🧪 Future Features
+- Clickable border countries: Clicking a border country loads a new page (`links.html`) showing the selected neighbor's basic details.
+- Additional sort methods such as sorting by population or sorting by languages spoken.

 ---